Poznań: Revival architecture and Neoclassicism

-The Romanesque Revival, Renaissance Revival and Neoclassical architectural styles are particularly visible in the so-called Imperial District.
-In 1903, architect Josef Stübben presented a plan for the construction of a new district in the area of the demolished Berlin Gate (located at the intersection of today's Święty Marcin and Kościuszki streets), which was realized between 1904 and 1910.
+The Romanesque Revival, Renaissance Revival and Neoclassical architectural styles are particularly visible in the area of the former Imperial District.
+In 1903, architect Josef Stübben presented a plan for the construction of a new district in the area of the demolished fortifications (located at the intersection of today's Święty Marcin and Kościuszki streets), which was realized between 1904 and 1910.

 The central point of this district is the Imperial Castle, built between 1905 and 1910 for Wilhelm II.
 Over the years, the Castle's purpose has evolved.
-During the interwar period, university lectures were held in its halls, during World War II, the building was adapted to serve as Hitler's headquarters, and since the 1960s, it has functioned as a cultural center.
+During the interwar period, university lectures were held in its halls, during World War II, the building was adapted to serve as Hitler's headquarters, and since the 1960s, it has functioned as a cultural centre.
 Inside, one can find the Pałacowe Cinema, a modern concert hall, exhibition spaces, a library, a bookstore, a café, educational rooms, and areas for visitors to explore the castle's historical rooms.

 The heart of the district is Adam Mickiewicz Square, featuring a monument to the poet.
 At the boundary of the square and Adam Mickiewicz Park there is a monument commemorating the Victims of June 1956.
 The district's buildings are located around the square and along Święty Marcin and Fredry streets.

+The neoclassical Grand Theatre in Poznań.

+The Poznań Philharmonic built in the Romanesque Revival style.

-The Municipal Theater – now the Grand Theater, 1910, architect Max Littmann – inspired by the Villa Rotonda in Vicenza; Collegium Maius (formerly the Colonization Commission), 1908-1910, with a monument to the founder of the Polish university, Professor Heliodor Święcicki, in front of the building; Adolf Landsberg's Villa, 1911; Institute of Hygiene, 1912; Collegium Minus, 1905-1910; Music Academy (formerly the Evangelical House – Evangelisches Vereinhaus), 1907–1908; Collegium Iuridicum (formerly the Raiffeisen Cooperative Bank), 1907; Poznań Philharmonic, 1910; and Post Office Directorate, 1910.
+The Municipal Theater – now the Grand Theater, 1910, architect Max Littmann – inspired by the Villa Rotonda in Vicenza; Collegium Maius (formerly the Colonization Commission), 1908–1910, with a monument to the founder of the Polish university, Professor Heliodor Święcicki, in front of the building; Adolf Landsberg's Villa, 1911; Institute of Hygiene, 1912; Collegium Minus, 1905–1910; Music Academy (formerly the Evangelical House – Evangelisches Vereinhaus), 1907–1908; Collegium Iuridicum (formerly the Raiffeisen Cooperative Bank), 1907; Poznań Philharmonic, 1910; and Post Office Directorate, 1910.

 In addition to the Imperial Castle, the most important buildings in the Imperial District include: To the west, the district is enclosed by a semicircular line of parks that were created on the site of the 19th-century fortifications of Poznań Fortress.
 In the following years, an informal university district developed to the south of the Imperial District, featuring buildings of the Music Academy, the University of Economics, and Adam Mickiewicz University.